 - Never step off the curb until the bus comes to a complete stop.

-- Always use the seat belt if the bus if equipped with them.
+- Always use seat belts if the bus if equipped with them.

 - Do not move around in the bus.
-Stay sitting in your seat.
+Sit quietly in your seat.

-- Even though traffic should stop for a school bus, always check both ways before crossing the street.
+- Even though traffic is supposed to stop for a school bus, always check both ways before crossing the street.